Post-traumatic embitterment disorder: Bitterness and embitterment

-Bitterness (also called resentment) is defined as a basic human reaction in response to experiences of injustice, betrayal, or humiliation, consisting of emotions such as anger, wrath, hostility, disappointment, disgust, and shame.
-However, while "ordinary" bitterness is just a transient emotion, which will eventually fade away, embitterment is described as a much more prolonged state of bitterness, which will not easily subside and can severely impair the quality of life of those affected and of their environment.
-Typically, embitterment will flare up time and time again upon recalling the triggering incident.
+Bitterness (also known as resentment) is a basic human emotional response to experiences of injustice, betrayal, or humiliation, involving feelings such as anger, wrath, hostility, disappointment, disgust, and shame.
+However, while bitterness is considered a transient emotion that eventually fades, embitterment is defined as a prolonged state of bitterness that does not easily subside and may severely impair quality of life.
+Typically, emotions associated with embitterment will recur every time the triggering event is recalled.